aeternity/hyperchains-whitepaper/properties.md

 1. The mechanism dealing with non-productive stakers does not violate the other properties.(Possibly with distribution of leaders if we penalize.)

+## Parent chain compatibility

+1. The child-chain should be able to extract the necessary information from the parent chain.
+API testing.